Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/2eb2ed1f-3921-43ad-ab0f-954e0e102671)

 With everything at 4 walls I am overweight.
-This is okay because I dont need this many walls for the tpu.
+This is okay because I don't need this many walls for the tpu.
 For example the top lid does not need to be this solid and also I doubt I have 10 grams of wires in this bot.
 I need to play around with it more.

 ![image](https://github.com/user-attachments/assets/9be0a5fb-5087-4450-b06b-680e3c9eb8e0)

-I updated the main chasis to be 26.61 grams.
+I updated the main chassis to be 26.61 grams.
 I also updated the armor too.
 Good thing the hub is light tho!!
-The problem is this is not enought.
+The problem is this is not enough.
 I am not even counting the tires yet!
 I will need to make some changes.

 ![Screenshot 2025-06-26 125646](https://github.com/user-attachments/assets/4fcbb8ec-b536-4e9b-9294-4672254beeed)